You are here:

 Growth plate fractures occur twice as often in boys as in girls, because girls’ bodies mature at an earlier age than boys.
 As a result, their bones finish growing sooner, and their growth plates are replaced by stronger, solid bone.

-One-third of all growth plate injuries occur in competitive sports such as football, basketball, or gymnastics, while about 20 percent of growth plate fractures occur as a result of recreational activities such as biking, sledding, skiing, or skateboarding.
+Growth plate injuries often occur in competitive sports such as football, basketball, or gymnastics, or as a result of recreational activities such as biking, sledding, skiing, or skateboarding.

 Fractures can result from a single traumatic event, such as a fall or automobile accident, or from chronic stress and overuse.
 Most growth plate fractures occur in the long bones of the fingers (phalanges) and the outer bone of the forearm (radius).
 They are also common in the lower bones of the leg (the tibia and fibula).